Bruiser (bull): 2017 Season

 On Saturday, March 11, in the Verizon Arena, during the PBR Bad Boy Mowdown, in North Little Rock, Arkansas, it took Bruiser 6.49 seconds to jerk back toward the right in order to rip Vieira's rope out of his left riding hand.
 Bruiser scored 46 bull points for the out.
 "Outstanding trip for Bruiser", CBS Sports Network commentator J.W.
 Hart said on the air.
 "He is back in the World Championship mix".
 Bruiser was the No. 2 bull in the world.
 However, this 46 point score has him tied with Pearl Harbor for the most 46 point scores through 10 weeks.
 In February, in Arlington, Texas, at the AT&T Stadium, during the PBR Iron Cowboy event, he bucked off 2012 PRCA World Bull Riding Champion Cody Teel in 2.69 seconds to go back-to-back in 46 point scores.

 On Sunday afternoon, March 19, in Albuquerque, New Mexico, at the WisePies Arena aka The Pit, at the PBR Ty Murray Invitational presented by the Isleta Resort and Casino, Stormy Wing rode Bruiser in the BFTS Round for 95.25 points, which won him the event.
-The ride is tied for the fifth-highest score in PBR history with Mauney's iconic ride on three-time World Champion Bull Bushwacker in 2013.
+The ride tied for the fifth-highest score in PBR history with J.B.
+Mauney's iconic ride on three-time World Champion Bull Bushwacker in 2013.
 Bruiser was marked 46.75 bull points.
-7x PRCA World Champion Murray said Wing will not ever forget this ride.
+7x PRCA World Champion Ty Murray said Wing will not ever forget this ride.

-Since the start of the PBR season, Bruiser and Pearl Harbor have distinguished themselves from the other bulls, even the other world champion contenders, and have been vying for bull dominance all year long.
-Since Kolbaba got a qualified ride on Bruiser for 92 points in Oklahoma City in January, Bruiser has bucked off five consecutive riders.
+Since the start of the PBR season, Bruiser and Pearl Harbor had distinguished themselves from the other bulls, even the other world champion contenders, and had been vying for bull dominance all year long.
+Since Kolbaba got a qualified ride on Bruiser for 92 points in Oklahoma City in January, Bruiser had bucked off five consecutive riders.

 On Saturday night, April 1, in the Denny Sanford PREMIER Center in Sioux Falls, South Dakota, at the PBR First PREMIER Bank PREMIER Bankcard Invitational, Bruiser bucked Derek Kolbaba off in 2.22 seconds to earn a bull score of 46.25 seconds in the 15/15 Bucking Battle.
 He was named the YETI "Built for the Wild" Bull of the Event for his bull score as he had the highest bull score of the night.
 He also was the only bull to score over 46 points that night, both Air Time and Pearl Harbor were second and third place behind him with scores in the 45 point range.